NeuroQP Docs

 How Training Works

-The meaning of ON and OFF depends on the project workflow.
+The meaning of a positive or negative example depends on the project workflow.

 Cell counting and classification projects